Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 - Inverse mappings are any mappings that include "inverse" in their name.

-- These mappings make the tablet area a half-face superellipse, transform its proportions based on the tablet area then map it to the rectangular monitor area.
+- These mappings make the tablet area a half-face superellipse, transform its proportions based on the tablet area, then map it to the rectangular monitor area.

-- Inverse mappings will decrease the physical distance required to move from one side to another while keeping the corner to corner distance the same.
+- Inverse mappings will decrease the physical distance required to move from one side to another while keeping the corner-to-corner distance the same.

 - Inverse mapping area shape examples: